 Commercial Gyms Becoming Obsolete

-Fitting time in your schedule to workout usually involves getting to the gym at peak times when it’s least convenient.
+Fitting time in your schedule to work out usually involves getting to the gym at peak times when it’s least convenient.
 Sharing gym equipment in a facility at full capacity is challenging enough, especially for longer training sessions.

 How to Design a Workspace For Your Home Gym